dwiddows/lplangid/README.md

 # lplangid: Reciprocal Rank Classifier for Language Identification

-This package is a python implementation of the classifier described in the paper "Language Identification with a Reciprocal Rank Classifier" (TODO: Publish and link to preprint before release.)
+This package is a python implementation of the classifier described in the paper "Language Identification with a Reciprocal Rank Classifier" (TODO: Publish and link to preprint before promoting.)

 ## Installation and Usage in Classification